Separable Convex Optimization with Nested Lower and Upper Constraints: Computational Experiments

 To obtain a larger working set, we repeatedly select the most-violated sample pair until either reaching the desired size or not finding any remaining violation.
 In our experiments, we consider working sets of size $n_\textsc{ws} \in \{2,4,6,10\}$, a step size of $\gamma = 0.2$ and $n_\textsc{grad} = 20$ iterations for the projected gradient descent.
 We use the eight problem instances introduced in \cite{Chu2007a}, with the same Gaussian kernel, penalty parameter, and guidelines for data preparation (normalizing the input vectors to zero mean and unit variance, and using equal-frequency binning to discretize the target values into five ordinal scales).

 Table \ref{Results-SVOREX} gives the results of these experiments.
-The columns report, in turn, the problem instance name, the number of samples $N$ associated with the instance, the dimension $D$ of its feature space, as well as some characteristics of the optimal solutions: the number of variables set to~$0$ (correct classification), to $C$ (misclassified), and to intermediate values (support vectors).
+The columns report, in turn, the problem instance name, its number of samples $N$, the dimension $D$ of its feature space, and characteristics of the optimal solutions: the number of variables set to~$0$ (correct classification), to $C$ (misclassified), and to intermediate values (support vectors).
 For each working-set size $n_\textsc{ws}$, the total number of working set selections $I_\textsc{ws}$ done by the algorithm is also presented, as well as the CPU time in seconds.
 The fastest algorithm version is underlined for each instance.

 \begingroup \endgroup